wuweiss/mama/README.md

-# mamas
+# mama
-mamas is a notification service which can send over matrix/ mail/ sms
+mama is a notification service which can send encrypted messages over matrix/ mail.